-If efforts to resolve the issue with the parents/carers are unsuccessful the academy should consider whether to contact the Education Welfare Service/LA Service (Add and delete the LA arrangements here) In some circumstances, police or community support officers could become involved.
+If efforts to resolve the issue with the parents/carers are unsuccessful the academy should consider whether to contact the Local Authority.
+In some circumstances, police or community support officers could become involved.
 Where there is a persistent lack of parental co-operation and this is affecting the child's behaviour, the academy or LA may consider applying for a parenting order.

-18 Considering the reinstatement of a pupil
+19 Considering the reinstatement of a pupil

-(name of the committee) will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The LGB committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if: